Getting Prepared For A Mortgage

 A list of your expected outgoings

-It’s a good idea to do your homework and write down an estimate of your anticipated outgoings after you move house.
-You can work out an idea of how much the council tax and utility bills will be plus your regular expenditures such as food and drink and demonstrate how much disposable income you have available to pay your mortgage from.
+It’s always a good idea to do some research and make a note of an estimate of your anticipated outgoings after you move house.
+You can work out an idea of how much the council tax and utility bills will be.
+In addition to that, you can work out your regular expenditures, such as food and drink.
+This will demonstrate how much disposable income you have available to pay your mortgage from.